securestate/king-phisher-plugins/client/uri_spoof_generator/README.md

 ### Use King Phisher Plugin Manager to install and enable plugin

-- [ ] Download plugin
-- [ ] Move plugin to: `/opt/king-phisher-plugins/client/`
-- [ ] Configure plugin `(refer to Deployment & Configuration below)`
+- [ ] Use King Phisher Clients plugin manager to install and enable
+>It is recommended that end users implementing this plugin run the King Phisher Client in debug mode before testing the plugin. `DEBUG` is accomplished by inserting `-L DEBUG` onto the execution command.

 ## Running the tests

 In order to test if `uri_spoof_generator.py` is operational, we must send out a phishing attempt.
 Navigate within the following King Phisher Client tabs: `Send Messages -> Configuration -> Target Information.`

-In order to create the URI redirect, navigate to the toolbar, `EDIT -> PREFRENCES -> PLUGINS` within the King Phisher Client.
+In order to configure the URI redirect, navigate to the toolbar, `EDIT -> PREFRENCES -> PLUGINS` within the King Phisher Client.
-After target information has been filed, we need to configure and create the URI redirect.
-Navigate to `TOOLS -> Create Data URI Phish`

 ```
 Redirect URL: <SHOULD BE YOUR KINGPHISH SERVER>